MRizalSyahputra/MRizalSyahputra/README.md

 ## Hi there 👋

+## i'm currently running at my school account, so this account will be deactivated someday. when that day come, just go to my main account (link later)

+## i'm currently focusing on UI/UX design and multimedia things. but i also has interest at data science (i'm too lazy to code bruh), so yeah

 <!--
 **MRizalSyahputra/MRizalSyahputra** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.